sst/guide/_chapters/handle-api-gateway-cors-errors.md

   None
 ```

 The only change you'll notice compared to our past deploys is the `resources: 43` count.
-The number of resources tied to our stack have slowly increased as we have added more resources to it.
+The number of resources tied to our stack has slowly increased as we have added more resources to it.

 ### Commit the Changes